-Layering for Dinghy Sailing in UK WintertimeSailing in the UK during the winter time might sound like a bad idea, but with the correct kit you can be comfortable and unrestricted - it's all about selecting the right layers for the job.
+Layering for Dinghy Sailing in WinterSailing in the UK during the winter time might sound like a bad idea, but with the correct kit you can be comfortable and unrestricted - it's all about selecting the right layers for the job.
 UK winter time is generally between 3 and 12 degrees, often windy and very damp.

 Start with our PolyPro garments.
 Worn next to the skin, they are naturally hydrophobic so you will remain warm and as dry as possible.
 These garments will come out of a good spinner almost dry enough to wear and are available in top, bottoms and socks for men, women and junior sailors.
 "On cold, wet days I find myself wearing them to the club under my jeans.
 My wife loves her PolyPro Socks and gets rather upset if she loses one".

 Having argued for the versatility of the Thermaflex® and Polypro combo, if you are really serious about being on the water when most would rather be drinking mulled wine at the bar, then the Supertherm® Top is ideal.
 Again, this is available in Men's, Women's and Junior sizing to make sure you get the best fit for you.

-Top Layer Aquafleece® - Now with Classic, Pro Lite and Pro versions.
+The Aquafleece® Range isvery popular with many other watersports enthusiasts.
 Rooster designed the Aquafleece® fabric, the style of top, and own the trademark.
 With a wide range of colours and styles available, you can be sure they all stop the windchill in a more comfortable and snugly way to a standard spray top.
-The Aquafleece Range is also becoming popular with many other watersports enthusiasts.